Hijack the Seas: Tsunami

 Alphonse cheerfully ate a tiny leg at him.
 “How so?”

 “How so?
-How so?
 We are in an alien world—yes, even you!
-I do not know what fifty years of the gods’ tender care have done to your planet, but I doubt you will like it, vampire!”
+I do not know what fifty years of the gods’ tender care has done to your planet, but I doubt you will like it, vampire!”

-“Alphonse,” the big vamp corrected, “or I’m going to start calling you elf.”
+“Alphonse,” the big vamp corrected, “or I’m gonna start calling you elf.”

 “I do not care what you call me!” Æsubrand snarled.
 “We are in an alien world stalked by creatures of unimaginable power!
-And yet, somehow, we are expected to cross a desert, find this Pythian heir—who is guarded by those very gods—and have her send us back in time to change history and erase all of this!
+And yet, somehow, we are expected to cross a desert, find this Pythian heir—who is guarded by those very gods—and have her fill us in on what happened before going back in time to change it!
 And if we fail, both our worlds stay dead!
 And yet you sit there, laughing like an idiot—”

 “And do what?” Æsubrand asked bitterly.
 “Cower in the shadows like vermin as we did before?
 I have never been so humiliated in my life—”